zampolo/tools-proc/README.md

-# icip2022
+# Tools and procedures for assessing performance of visual saliency models
-Paper written in latex for icip 2022
+Review